Get your children vaccinated!

-Influenza can make you, your children, or your parents really sick.
+Influenza can make you, your children, and your parents really sick.

 Influenza usually comes on suddenly.
 Symptoms can include high fever, chills, headaches, exhaustion, sore throat, cough, and all-over body aches.
 Some people say, “It felt like a truck hit me!”
-Symptoms can also be mild.
-Regardless, when influenza strikes your family, the result is lost time from work and school.
+Symptoms can range from mild to severe.
+When influenza strikes your family, the result is lost time from work and school and, possibly, doctor visits and trips to the hospital.

 Influenza spreads easily from person to person.